Lepra (charity): BELRA (1924-1964)

-LEPRA (1964-2013)
+LEPRA (1964–2013)

-In 1964 the Association changed its name from BELRA to LEPRA.
+In 1964 the association changed its name from BELRA to LEPRA.

-In 1965 the High Commissioner for Malawi and LEPRA's President, Viscount Boyd, approved an agreement on the Malawi Pilot Leprosy Control project, which subsequently began work.
+In 1965 the High Commissioner for Malawi and LEPRA's president, Viscount Boyd, approved an agreement on the Malawi Pilot Leprosy Control project, which subsequently began work.

 In 1974 LEPRA moved its headquarters from London to Colchester, where its offices are still based today.

 As a result of research, in 1975 LEPRA became one of the first associations to use multidrug therapy for treating leprosy, to increase effectiveness and minimise drug resistance.

 In 1976 LEPRA became a full member of the International Federation of Anti-Leprosy Associations (ILEP).

 In 1992 LEPRA funded research into a new surgical technique to restore sense of touch and temperature to damaged feet and hands, in cooperation with the Royal College of Surgeons in London and a leprosy centre in India.

 In 1996 LEPRA was chosen to be the partner charity for the BBC Children's Television programme Blue Peter in their 'Bring and Buy Sale' for leprosy.
 The appeal raised more than £2.8 million.

 In 1998 LEPRA extended its work to helping people with tuberculosis and HIV/AIDS.

 In 2000 LEPRA joined the World Health Organisation, ILEP, governments of major endemic countries, and other major organisations in the Global Alliance Against Leprosy.

 In 2011 A study from the Blue Peter Health Research Centre identified new biomarkers to detect TB early in HIV-positive people.

-Lepra (2013-)
+Lepra (2013–)

 In 2013, LEPRA was re-branded as Lepra and in 2014 celebrated its 90th birthday.
 This was celebrated with a special anniversary edition of its quarterly magazine Lepra News, including a timeline of many of Lepra's achievements over the years.

 In 2017 Lepra's Museum was officially opened by Kate Anderson, Gt.
 Niece of Sir Frank Carter, one of Lepra's founding members.

+In 2024 Lepra marked their centenary year with a range of events throughout the UK, including special events at the House of Commons, Westminster Cathedral and St. James's Palace.